berkinkinay/dev.-jokes-API/README.md

-# Fetching user data 💻
+# Fetching data from random joke API url💻
 This is about fetching data with axios using some React hooks and different variables in it.`

 ## Used Techs 🥰